sondy91/vestramaximus/spec.md

 - Envelope Budgeting Core:
     - Enable the creation of budget periods (defaulting to monthly, with future extensibility for other custom dates).
+    - A Budget Period contains one or more Envelopes (envelopes are per-period budget line items that reference a Category).
     - BudgetAllocation stores only PlannedAmount (the envelope “ceiling”).
     - Actual inflows/outflows are recorded solely as Transaction rows tied to a category.
     - Remaining balance for a category is computed dynamically: